SeemoSun/CV.github.io/index.md

  Direct instructor: Prof. Yongchun Liu [ycliu@tsinghua.edu.cn]

- - This group investigates mainly quantum optics for the purpose of precise measurement.

  - The project focus on the application of Exceptional Points in Non-Hermitian quantum system.

- - I proceed the research quite independently with the professor.

- - Our interest turns to realizing higher order EPs in synthetic dimension for photons, therefore simplifying the fabrication and construction of microcavity system.
+ - Realizing higher order EPs in synthetic dimension for photons will simplify the fabrication and construction of microcavity system.

- - We come with some basic ideas for the gadgets before I changed my interest to quantum computation area.
+ - Passive system with spin-momentum locking in synthetic dimension might map an effective arbitrary order of EPs

 ### 2. Tsinghua University | Beijing, China
 Trapped Ion lab led by Prof. Kihwan Kim  Sept 2020-June 2021

  Direct instructor: Prof.Kihwan Kim [kimkihwan@mail.tsinghua.edu.cn]

- - The aim of our research is about simulate some quantum phase,like spin liquid, by 2D ion crystal to study quantum many body system.
+ - The system is 2D ion crystal to study quantum many body system.

  - My task is to construct individual addressing system for any single ion or any group of ions in the ion crystal by laser.

- - We use Spacial Light Modulator to generate any shape of addressing laser beam.
+ - Spacial Light Modulator with computer calculated phase pattern

- - Relying on GS algorithm, we transplant the technique for Holographic Optical Tweezers for this goal.
+ - Relying on a modified GS algorithm

- - I have finished a first stage of construction, being able to generate laser beams organized in any pattern with a signal-to-noise ratio of 10.
+ - Finished a first stage of construction, being able to generate laser beams organized in any pattern with a signal-to-noise ratio of 10.

  - Next stage, feed back control part should be added to the system for more optimal results.